 Keep in mind that AI becomes increasingly effective over time.
 Be mindful of vendor solutions that require limited data for model training.
 “AI-based solutions generally require a fair bit of data to perform at a desired level of accuracy.
 It would be useful to consider the sources of data available for the system to learn as well.”
 The more data an AI model is exposed to, the better it should perform.
 Meaning, if you’re not getting pre/post data from other dealers as a reference point, it’s most likely fake AI.

 Summing it up

 In the world of E-commerce, it’s clear that AI enables the tracking of countless customer touch-points.
 It’s what allows companies like Amazon, Netflix, and Spotify to make such on-point recommendations for what you should buy, watch, or listen to next.
 It’s what enables giants like Google, Facebook, and Twitter to target super-focused ads at relevant audiences.
 Investing in intelligent marketing means being able to scale ads and campaigns at a level humans cannot reach.
-Run thousands of ads at any given moment, update price changes and disclaimers in real-time, and shift budget and resources based on opportunities to capture shoppers, wherever they are (search, social, display).
+Run thousands of ads at any given moment, update price changes and disclaimers in real-time, and shift budget and resources based on opportunities to capture in-market car shoppers, wherever they are (search, social, display).
 AI can and will revolutionize automotive, just as it has so many other industries.
 You just have to be smart enough to spot the real thing.